brooksdra/technotes.github.io/css.md

 ### Font Display Property

-The font display property impacts the loading of font, this has to do with which font is being displayed at which time in the page loading process along with the formula used to decide when to fallback to other choices.
+The font display property impacts the loading of font, this has to do with which font is being displayed at which time in the page loading process along with the formula used to decide when to fall back to other choices.

 <img src="images/css-font-display-property.png" alt="Using the font-display Property" width="600"/>